cmd-stream/cmd-stream-go/README.md

 architecture and supports reconnection and keepalive features.

 # Tests
-Test coverage of each submodule is 90% or bigger.
+Test coverage of each submodule is over 90%.

 # RCE vs RPC
 By mapping commands to remote procedure calls, you can simply implement RPC with